 All practices must have procedures in place to identify whether they have data disclosures where the national data opt out applies, and if so, how they will remove the records of patients who have registered an opt-out.
 See understanding the national data opt-out to find out when to apply national data opt-outs.
 Use our compliance implementation guide to make sure your practice is compliant.

 To help GP practices to become compliant and to apply national data opt-outs, the four principal GP IT system suppliers are implementing new functionality in the reporting and search modules within their clinical systems.
 The functionality will enable practices to easily remove the records of patients who have registered a national data opt-out from data disclosures when the practice decides the opt-out applies.
 Your supplier will be updating you about this new functionality, and you should contact them if you have questions.

-You should have new functionality in your system’s reporting and search modules before the deadline.
-(TPP SystmOne is expected to go live in February, and EMIS Web in March.)
-This will enable you to remove the records of patients who have registered a national data opt-out from any data disclosures you have identified as being in scope.
-You should still follow the compliance implementation guide to make sure your practice is compliant by 31 March 2020.
+This new functionality should be available in your system’s reporting and search modules before the deadline.
+You should still follow the compliance implementation guide to make sure your practice is compliant by 31 March 2021.

 Practices will need to ensure that any clinical system report (or search) used to generate that data disclosure is configured to remove national data opt-outs – using the new functionality when available.

 If the disclosure is generated from a pre-existing report (one which was created prior to the new functionality being available), it’s the responsibility of the practice, as data controller, to ensure that the report is edited to apply national data opt-outs before it is next run.

 If a new report is required, the practice must ensure that national data opt-outs are applied as appropriate when it is created.